aws-samples/aws-online-data-migration-workshop/module4/README.md

 <br>

-**We need a second role which will be used by AWS SFTP to send its logs to Cloud Watch Logs.**
+> We now need to create a second role which will be used by AWS SFTP to send its logs to Cloud Watch Logs.

 1. From the AWS console, at the top of the screen, click **Services** and type & select **IAM**